-For more than 20 years, Mahon Plumbing has been a premier provider of plumbing repairs for residents of Baltimore City, Anne Arundel County, Howard County, Baltimore County and the surrounding areas.
-Since 1994, Mahon Plumbing has made the customer our number one priority by providing fast response times, affordable pricing and customer service that can’t be topped.
+For more than 30 years, Mahon Plumbing has been a premier provider of plumbing repairs for residents of Anne Arundel County, Baltimore County & City, Howard County, Queen Anne’s County and the surrounding areas.
+Since 1994, Mahon Plumbing has made the customer our number-one priority by providing fast response times, affordable pricing and customer service that can’t be topped.

 Our plumbing services include but are not limited to:

 - Gas line installation

 - Faucet replacement (kitchen, lavatory, tub and shower, laundry and outdoors)

 - Garbage disposal replacement or installation

 - Toilet replacement or installation

 Our plumbing repair services provides but is not limited to: